ExplorableGraph/explorable-discovery/README.md

-# Introduction to the explorable graph pattern
+# Introduction to the async graph pattern

-This repo contains the code for the [introduction to the explorable graph pattern](https://graphorigami.org/pattern/).
+This repo contains the code for the [introduction to the async graph pattern](https://graphorigami.org/pattern/).